What We Do

 What is mentorship?

-An invested positive two-way relationship with regular & consistent interactions, usually between individuals with varying levels of expertise to support personal or professional growth.
+An invested positive two-way relationship (which can be episodic or with regular and consistent interactions) usually between individuals with varying levels of expertise to support personal or professional growth.

 What are the benefits of mentorship for college students?